thewitcher123/YandexClient/README.md

-# YandexClient
-Yandex disk client
-Set your Authorization token into src/client/connection/Token.js
+Set your Authorization token into src/client/connection/Token.js and install required node-modules.
+After that app is ready to work.